 As children, we don’t stop to question the decisions our parents make for us.
-We assume their decisions will be in our best interests, for our own good.
+We may assume their decisions are in our best interests and for our own good.

-I am lucky in a way.
 Living with a physical disability as a child, helped me see life differently.
 I spent my formative years continually observing my world.
-It wasn’t something I could pin-point or even understand at the time, things just felt different.
-It would go on to take me another forty years to fully understand.
-Although I was never allowed to be independent, I was aware of how things should have been.
+It wasn’t something I could pin-point or understand at the time, things just felt different.
+I was never encouraged to be an independent thinker, but I was aware of how things should have been.

-The inability of parents to let go of their children stems from their own insecurities, but that it’s perhaps not something they ever stop to question and they need to.
-Looking back on my own life, I missed out on support and encouragement, which could have led to certain possibilities.
+The inability of parents to let go of their children can stem from their own insecurities, but it may not be something they stop to question.
+Looking back on my own life, I missed out on support, which I never stopped to question.